laxertu/eric/docs_markdown/docs.md

 Bases: [`AbstractMessageQueueFactory`](#eric_sse.queue.AbstractMessageQueueFactory)

-Inject this class to Channels to enable Messages eric_redis_queues on a Redis database
+Inject this class to Channels to enable persistence on Redis

 <a id="module-eric_sse.exception"></a>